Our recent previous treks and expeditions

 Members: David K**, Jim Twiss******* with Esther (and Masala the dog)

-Crew: Kunga, Dorjee, Chanden, Rama Lal and Bishal with 11 horses-mules
+Crew: Kunga, Dorjee, Chanden, Ram Lal and Bishal with 11 horses-mules

-Our first camp was slightly dusty but convenient then the next day Ram Lal pushed on to the very last patch of greenery that the horses could access, and by luck, there was a spring and it was a fine camp, as close to the action as we could get.
+Our first camp was slightly dusty but convenient then the next day Ram Lal pushed on to the very last patch of greenery that the horses could access and, by luck, there was a spring and it was a fine camp, as close to the action as we could get.
 After a probe up the glacier on a drizzly day, we turned back but more daringly Kunga and Ram Lal trekked a fair way up the glacier.
-Alas, there was a lot of cloud, which is what I feared.
+Alas, there was a lot of cloud and not the visibility needed, which is what I had feared.

-The following day, we had a needed rest day as the predicted fine weather felt even more monsoonal, however the following day was much better and we set off with purpose.
+The following day, we had a needed rest day as the predicted fine weather instead felt even more monsoonal, however the day after was much better and we set off with purpose.
 After the morning break Jim and David turned back, to my disappointment.
-We continued up at a faster pace and with good navigation headed up the moraine, lunching at the glacier junctions.
-We turned right, heading further up mostly on ice, crossing a couple of relatively minor streams in the ice, to a point opposite to where I thought the pass may be, also the lowest point of the wall.
+Esther and I continued up at a faster pace and with good navigation headed up the moraine.
+We turned right, heading further up mostly on ice, crossing a couple of relatively minor streams in the ice, to a point opposite to where I thought the pass may be.
 We could see that with a lot more ice, the route to where I guessed the pass may be, would be feasible.
 I scanned the pass top with binoculars but could see no sign of human construction.
 However, on the glacial ice I did find small bright orange O-ring, likely for a stove.
 While slightly stiff, rather than supple, it didn't break with my flexing it.
+I am guessing this was discarded by a mountaineering group.

 2023 Tso Zanskar